The 7 Habits of Highly Effective People: Begin with the end in mind

 There are a couple of questions you need to answer:

-• What do I want to achieve in my personal and professional life?
+- What do I want to achieve in my personal and professional life?

-• How do I want to be remembered?
+- How do I want to be remembered?

-• What legacy do I want to leave behind?
+- What legacy do I want to leave behind?

-For instance, you may want to say that you want to be a good parent, that you want your kids to remember how much you loved them and supported them.
+For instance, you may want to say that you want to be a good parent, that you want your kids to remember how much you loved and supported them.

-That you prepared them for life, made them independent, that you created a lot of happy memories for them.
+That you prepared them for life, made them independent, and that you created a lot of happy memories for them.

-Now when you put that down in your statement, that means that your parenting decisions will be influenced by your ultimate goal.
+Now, when you put that down in your statement, that means that your parenting decisions will be influenced by your ultimate goal.

-That you want to make your kids independent, loved, and supported.
+You want to make your kids independent, loved, and supported.

-Covey calls this a personal statement, but ultimately it is just a clear vision of your future in various aspects of your life related to family, friends, and work.
+Covey calls this a personal statement, but ultimately, it is just a clear vision of your future in various aspects of your life related to family, friends, and work.

 Revisit your personal mission statement and goals